English (ENGL)

 ENGL 35100 Studies in Young Adult and Children’s Literature (LA)

 Courses offered under this number will focus on varying topics within the genre of young adult and/or children’s literature.
 These courses may cohere around a particular theme; they may bring together literature from different genres and various periods; and they may be interdisciplinary in nature.
-This course may be repeated once for credit when topics vary for a total of Prerequisites: Three three-credit Liberal Arts courses.
+This course may be repeated once for credit when topics vary for a total of 6 credits.
+Prerequisites: Three three-credit Liberal Arts courses.
 (Y)

 Attributes: ESE, HU, WGS, WGS3, WGSC